tonyli1121/Reddit-Analysis/README.md

 # Existence of "Six degrees of separation" on Reddit
-This is a research project from CSCD25 (Advance Data Analysis) on research question that I came up myself supervised by Professor Anderson and TA Waller.
+This is a research project from CSCD25 (Advance Data Analysis) on the research question that I came up on myself supervised by Professor Anderson and TA Waller.

 ## Abstract:

 The Six degrees of seperation (also known as six handshakes rule) is an idea that all people are six or fewer social connections away from each other.
 As a result, a chain of "friend of a friend" statement can be made to connect any two people in a maximum of six steps.

-Several studies, such as Milgram's small-world experiment, have been conducted to measure this connectness empirically, and nowadays the phrase "six degrees of separation" is now often used as a synonym for the idea of the "small world" phenomenon.
+Several studies, such as Milgram's small-world experiment, have been conducted to measure this connectedness empirically, and nowadays the phrase "six degrees of separation" is now often used as a synonym for the idea of the "small world" phenomenon.

 	Some ground-breaking phenomenons discovered by researchers are
 	1) There are 19 degrees of separation between any two web pages (by Hungarian physicist Albert-László Barabási in 2013).